-2.01 Definition of Principal Effectiveness.
+- 2.01 Definition of Principal Effectiveness.
 Effective Principals in the state of Colorado are responsible for the collective success of their schools, including the learning, growth and achievement of both students and staff.
 As schools' primary instructional leaders, effective Principals enable critical discourse and data-driven reflection about curriculum, assessment, instruction, and student progress, and create structures to facilitate improvement.
-Effective

-Principals are adept at creating systems that maximize the utilization of resources and human capital, foster collaboration, and facilitate constructive change.
-By creating a common vision and articulating shared values, effective Principals lead and manage their schools in a manner that supports schools' ability to promote equity and to continually improve their positive impact on students and families.

-2.02 Principal Quality Standards.

-The Principal Quality Standards outline the knowledge and skills required of an effective Principal and will be used to evaluate Principals in the state of Colorado.
-All School Districts and BOCES shall base their evaluations of their Principals on either the full set of Principal Quality Standards and associated Elements included below, or shall adopt their own locally developed standards that meet or exceed the Principal Quality Standards and Elements.
+Effective Principals are adept at creating systems that maximize the utilization of resources and human capital, foster collaboration, and facilitate constructive change.
+By creating a common vision and articulating shared values, effective Principals lead and manage their schools in a manner that supports schools' ability to promote equity and to continually improve their positive impact on students and families. - 2.02 Principal Quality Standards.
+Effective Principals in the state of Colorado demonstrate a positive impact on student outcomes, including advancing student academic growth and closing the achievement gap by demonstrating excellence against the following professional standards.
+The Principal Quality Standards outline the knowledge and skills required of an effective Principal and provide the foundation for preparation, licensure, professional development and evaluation of Principals in the state of Colorado.
+All School Districts and BOCES shall base their evaluations of their Principals on either the full set of Principal Quality Standards and associated detailed descriptions of knowledge and skills (also known as Elements) included below, or shall adopt their own locally developed standards that meet or exceed the Principal Quality Standards and Elements.
 A School District or BOCES that adopts its own locally developed standards shall crosswalk those standards to the Principal Quality Standards and Elements, so that the School District or BOCES is able to report the data required by section 6.04 of these rules.